zhutoutoutousan/A-study-note-as-a-beginner/study/software-industry/project-control.md

         - Linked-List
           - [x] What it is
           - [ ] Code along
+            - [ ] Can use chrome DevTool to check the OOP
           - [ ] Pick some exercise
             - [ ] [Top 20 Linked List Interview Question](https://www.geeksforgeeks.org/top-20-linked-list-interview-question/)
               - [ ] Progress